gristlabs/grist-help/help/teams.md

 Billing Account
 -------------------------------

-You may manage billing information, and edit your team site's team name and subdomain from the billing account page.
-Open the user menu and click on "Billing Account" to open a menu that looks like this.
+If you created a Team Site, or were added to it as a Billing Manager, then you may manage billing information, and edit your team site's team name and subdomain from the billing account page.
+Open the [user menu](glossary.md#user-menu) and click on "Billing Account" to open a menu that looks like this.

 ![billing account](images/billing-page.png)

-The original purchaser of the team site is the default billing manager.
-They may add other plan mamangers if they wish.
+{: .screenshot-half }

-Click on the "Change" icon to edit your team site name or subdomain.
-Note that any links pointing to your site or documents within your site will need updating.
+Click on the top "Change" icon to edit your subdomain.
+Note, if you change the subdomain, then any links pointing to your site or documents within your site will need updating.

+Click on the bottom "Change" icon to edit your team site name.